-The College of William & Mary’s Department of Classical Studies has established an intensive three-week summer program in Ancient Roman Studies, focused on Rome and Pompeii.
+Run by W&M's Department of Classical Studies, this intensive three-week summer program in Ancient Roman Studies, focuses on Rome and Pompeii.
 Students visit archaeological sites, and study monuments and works of art of classical antiquity in their original setting.

 Please note that this program runs alternately with the Athens/Nafplio program on even numbered years.

 All students will earn 4 credits in CLCV 489: The Ancient City, an on-site course in Italy.
 Course requirements will include the completion of assigned readings, site reports, a journal and a final exam or essay.